Alvin, Texas: Public schools

+Some areas of the Alvin city limits extend to the Angleton Independent School District.

 Colleges and universities

 Alvin Community College provides basic undergraduate courses and adult education.
 Alvin is in the ACC taxation zone.

 Public libraries

 The Alvin Library is a part of the Brazoria County Library System.
 The library closed in 2010 to repair damages done by Hurricane Ike, and during that renovation, a fire broke out causing major smoke damage.
 The library reopened in June 2011.

 Transportation

 Greyhound Bus Lines operates the Alvin Station at Yellow Jacket Grocery-Citgo.

 Postal services

 The United States Postal Service operates the Alvin Post Office at 455 East House Street, 77511-9998.

 Community information

-Thelma Ley Anderson Family YMCA is located in Alvin.

 The Alvin Rotary Club sponsors a yearly Frontier Day celebration, which includes a parade and 5k Fun Run.

 Popular culture connections

 Alvin was featured in the CMT series Trick my What?, featuring the Froberg family, who have been members of the Alvin community for more than 70 years.